GSA/digitalgov.gov/content/posts/2016-03-07-the-content-corner-how-google-judges-your-content.md

 ---
+url: /2016/03/07/the-content-corner-how-google-judges-your-content/
 date: 2016-03-07 11:09:58 -0400
-title: 'The Content Corner\: How Google Judges Your Content'
+title: 'The Content Corner: How Google Judges Your Content'
 summary: 'Every week my main goal is to usually provide new ways to help you feed the content beast.
 However, today I am going to remind you of why feeding the beast is important, especially when it comes to your search engine rankings and helping users find your content.
 I&amp;#8217;ve discussed key search engine optimization (SEO)'
-authors: [tymanuel]
+authors:
+  - tymanuel
 categories:
   - Content
   - Monthly Theme